yhc12344/BT4222/README.md

 ### Step 3.
 Label validation and recovery

-**Helper utility:** `src/label_checker.py`
+**Helper utility:** `src/step3_label_checker.py`

 In addition to the main audit logic, this project includes a label-checking utility that extracts plaintiff and defendant outcome labels directly from the judgment text.
+Originally, we assume the defendant is as liable as long, he is liable for at least 1 plaintiff.
+Thus, this was a later implementation to also get if the defendant is liable for each plaintiff to give more data for our model.

 This utility is used to: